xtc-dev/StealthSurfer/readme.md

-# StealthSurfer, nothing is impossible
+# StealthSurfer, browse the web in stealth.

 StealthSurfer is a website that can easily help you navigate web proxies, used to unblock websites such as Discord, Reddit, Twitter, Instagram, and that's just to name a few!